ArnaoutLab/sentropy/README.md

 |    4 | set           |       inf |  1.17 | 1.00 | 1.00 |  1.17 |             1.17 |           1.00 |            1.00 |    1.00 |     1.00 |
 |    5 | subset 1a     |       inf |  1.17 | 1.00 | 1.00 |  1.17 |             1.17 |           1.00 |            1.00 |    1.00 |     1.00 |

 Looking at the alpha column, we see that the value of $D_1$ for this metacommunity is $D_1=1.90$.
 In this example, the metacommunity indices are the same as the subcommunity ones, since there is only one subcommunity.
-By default, the argument return_dataframe is False, in which case the function `relative_sentropy' will return a python dictionary containing the requested diversity indices.
+By default, the argument return_dataframe is False, in which case the function `sentropy' will return a python dictionary containing the requested diversity indices.
 So for example, if we run

 ```
 sentropy(counts_1a, viewpoint=[0], measures=['alpha'])